-Oral History Interview American Studies Class – 1993 University of Maryland, Baltimore Campus By: Student, Jennifer L. Dickinson
+Oral History Interview American Studies Class – 1993 the University of Maryland, Baltimore Campus By Student, Jennifer L. Dickinson

 About the Interviewees